AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Range:**        :: 60 feet
 **Components:**   :: V
 **Duration:**     :: 30 days
 You give a verbal command to a creature that you can see within range, ordering it to carry out some service or refrain from an action or a course of activity as you decide.
-The target must succeed on a Wisdom saving throw or have the Charmed condition for the duration.
+The target must succeed on a Wisdom saving throw or have the Charmed Condition for the duration.
 The target automatically succeeds if it can't understand your command.

 While Charmed, the creature takes 5d10 Psychic damage if it acts in a manner directly counter to your command.
 It takes this damage no more than once each hour.